tansive/tansive/README.md

 docker compose -f scripts/docker/docker-compose-aio.yaml up -d
 ```

-Wait for services to start.
+Wait for the `tangent` service to reach the `started` state.
 Use `--pull always` option if you have already run Tansive and need to get the latest images.

 2. **Install the CLI**